Mascarpone Cheese vs Ricotta Cheese

 Mascarpone Cheese has a fat content of 60 to 75 percent.
 Mascarpone's texture can be described as "soft, spreadable".
 Ricotta Cheese has a fat content of varies and a moisture content of none.
 Ricotta's texture can be described as "soft, moist".

-Mascarpone Cheese has a buttery to slightly tangy flavor.
+Mascarpone Cheese has a buttery to slightly tangy taste.
 Mascarpone's aroma can be described as "fresh".
-Ricotta Cheese has a sweet, slightly creamy flavor.
+Ricotta Cheese has a sweet, slightly creamy taste.
 Ricotta's aroma can be described as "mild".

 Appearance and Aging